CS-W4121/cs-w4121.github.io/homeworks/WrittenHW1.md

 b. a write-read conflict
 c. a write-write conflict
 d. a schedule without a conflict
-2. For each of the above schedules, show that Strict 2PL disallows these schedules.
+2. For each of the above schedules that have a conflict, show that Strict 2PL disallows these schedules.
 3. Why is there no such thing as a read-read conflict?

 # Question 14